favicon

 Our specialists use a variety of tools, such as the electrocardiogram at rest or during exercise, which measures the heart's electrical activity to identify any abnormalities.

-Depending on the results of these preliminary examinations, we may suggest further tests, such as a holter to monitor your cardiac activity over a longer period, or an ultrasound to give you a direct view of the internal structures of your heart.
+Depending on the results of these preliminary examinations, we may suggest further tests, such as a holter to monitor your cardiac activity over a longer period, or an ultrasound to give a direct view of the internal structures of your heart.

 Practical advice from our stress management experts